DeepPAAC: A New Deep Galerkin Method for Principal-Agent Problems: Multidimensional Case Studies

 \subsection{PA problem with Constrained Contracts}

 Existing literature generally only considers unconstrained PA problems, since any constraints on Agent's remuneration immediately preclude any analytical solution.
 Nevertheless, realistic settings always feature some restrictions, both on what the Agent is able to do, and what the Principal is able to offer.
 Thus we argue that constrained contracts are more realistic, but have been viewed as intractable due to lack of numerical methods that our DeepPAAC scheme overcomes, opening the door to many new versions of contracting.
+The implementation for this section is publicly available at \url{https://github.com/Reedcgx/DeepPAAC}.

 In this section, we consider a problem similar to Section \ref{subsec: multi control-one dim spatial}.
 However, we add constraints on $\beta_t$ and $\beta_t+Z_t$ by restricting them to satisfy

 Recall from Proposition \ref{prop: multidim-HJB} that the Agent's optimal effort is $a^*_t= \beta_t + Z_t$, so constraining the sum $\beta(t,w)+Z(t,w)$ is equivalent to the Agent having an a priori bounded effort in the range $[\underline{u}, \bar{u}]$.
 Similarly, constraining $\beta$ corresponds to limiting how much payment is given based on the observable output $(X_t)$, cf.~\eqref{eq:St-dynamics}.
 Since there are three variables in the Principal's problem $\alpha,\beta,Z$, the above constraints are equivalent to keeping a single unbounded state and bounding the other two.